TakudzwanasheSamuel/smart-rewards-zw/README.md

 ## Core Vision
 Smart Rewards ZW is a multi-tenant, AI-powered, location-based loyalty ecosystem designed to empower all Zimbabwean businesses—from the corner barber to the national supermarket chain.
 By combining AI, location intelligence, offline-first technology, and Zimbabwe’s own Mukando/maRound traditions, we create a connected network where loyalty is personalized, community-driven, and even financially empowering.
 We go beyond simple points to boost retention, drive sales in slow periods, and deliver real social and economic impact.

+This prototype demonstrates the core user flows and advanced features of the platform, built with a modern Next.js frontend and a clear roadmap for a full-stack, AI-integrated backend.

 ---

 ## 1. Core Functional Modules